Hava-Kantrowitz/spreadsheets/resources/README.txt

 Feature 1: Allowing resizing

-	Changes made for resizing
+	Changes made:

-    - Reading the file: WorksheetBuilder added the method addRowColSize to add a specified size of a row or a column when the worksheet is being built also modified the read method within worksheet builder to allow for the row and column sizes to be in the form [index][R/C] followed by a space and a number (the size) ** the changes are also in the file reader method to support this **
+    - Reading the file: WorksheetBuilder added the method addRowColSize to add a specified size of a row or a column when the worksheet is being built also modified the read method within worksheet reader to allow for the row and column sizes to be in the form [index][R/C] followed by a space and a number (the size)
     - Storing in the model: added two HashMaps to the model so that changes in row size and column size can be stored
-    - Resizing in the view: added a mouse listener for the RowHeaderTable so that the user can select a row to resize and drag to resize accordingly
+    - Resizing in the view: added a mouse listener (RowSizeListener) for the RowHeaderTable so that the user can select a row to resize and drag to resize accordingly as well as passing the information to the controller added a table column model listener (ColSizeListener) to detect the changes in the columns and pass the information to the controller
     - Controller: adding a method to the controller onRowResize and onColumnResize so that the changes will be reflected in the model
     - Saving a file: Adding the contents of the changed row size HashMap and the changed column size